First ride: Scott 2014 Full Suspension Bikes Lineup

 Trail helmets

 There’s also a huge number of riders who are looking for a little extra protection and don’t need the lightest possible helmet since they’re not racing and they’re just… you know… mountain biking.
 Scott has two new helmets that bridge that gap between XC and gravity: the Stego and Mythic.
+Perfect for the Scott 2014 Full Suspension Bikes!

 The Stego uses the latest in helmet tech: MIPS.
 Traditionally, helmets are certified by passing an impact test directly on their top.
 However, in the real world, helmets usually strike the ground at an angle and the skull and brain rotate inside them.
 The MIPS technology mimic’s the body’s own protection system, a layer of fluid between the brain and skull.